-If the organization has not met the requirements at the end of one year, they may petition the Greek Council for a one-year extension to complete the requirements.
+If the organization is not granted full membership to Greek Council, they may petition the Greek Council for a one-year extension as a provisional member.
 If a provisional chapter fails to obtain full recognition after two provisional years (four consecutive semesters), the chapter shall cease operations and must begin the new chapter or reactivation process from the beginning.